bitprj/devrel/IMC_WhyReact/blog.md

 <div align='center'>
   <img src='./img/5.png' width='600' />
-  <p>The Virtual DOM compares itself to the real DOM and smartly changes only what needs to be changed.</p>
+  <p>The Virtual DOM compares itself to the real DOM and smartly re-renders only what has been changed (in red), instead of re-rendering the entire DOM.</p>
 </div>

-## END
+## How-to React
 If you got this far, congrats.
-You can stop reading.
-No, seriously, it’s all code and pictures from here on out in order to illustrate some fundamental features of React for you.
+In this final section, I have included several code examples illustrating fundamental React concepts to get you familiar with the code.
+At the very end, I have included three great resources where you can learn more about React in depth.

 1. React class component
 ```js